-Newfoundland Overseas Forestry Unit (NOFU) recruited skilled lumberjacks to come to Scotland to cut down trees for the war effort.
-Over 3,500 hundred men volunteered.
+The Newfoundland Overseas Forestry Unit (NOFU) recruited skilled lumberjacks to come to Scotland to cut down trees for the war effort.
+Over 3,500 men chanced their luck and volunteered.

-The island of Newfoundland is located off the east coast of Canada.
-In 1949 it became part of Canada, but at the start of World War 2 it was a separate country.
+The island of Newfoundland is sited off the east coast of Canada.
+In 1949 it became part of Canada, but at the start of World War 2 it was its own country.

 Unlike the Canadian Forestry Corps (CFC), which was sent to Britain at the same time, the NOFU was not a military unit.
-The men were hired on six month long contracts and were paid the same amount as they were paid at home; two dollars per day or twelve dollars a week.
+The men were hired on six month long contracts and were paid the same as they were paid at home.
+This came to two dollars per day or twelve dollars a week.

 "They are needed here (Britain) on work of national importance, and cannot be replaced.
 Moreover, it is not easy to train a man, however strong and fit he may be, to become a good lumberjack," Mr Edgar Baird, NOFU Manager, Illustrated London News (1941).

 Many of the men joined the Home Guard, while working at the camps and served locally.
-In 1942 the 3rd Inverness (Newfoundland) Battalion Home Guard was created consisting of over seven hundred men; the only Home Guard unit composed entirely of men from overseas who were serving in Britain on specialised war work.
+In 1942 the 3rd Inverness (Newfoundland) Battalion Home Guard was created consisting of over seven hundred men.
+It was the only Home Guard unit composed entirely of men from abroad.